Al Jazeera journalist killed during Israeli raid in West Bank | Law-Order

 Veteran journalist Shireen Abu Akleh, 51, was wearing a press vest that clearly marked her as "Press" while reporting in the city of Jenin, the Qatar-based outlet said.
 She was covering the latest arrest operation launched by the Israeli military amid deadly Arab attacks in Israel.

 Israeli Prime Minister Naftali Bennett said Abbas was making unfounded allegations, before Israel conducted a "thorough investigation" of the events.
-"It appears likely that armed Palestinians - who were firing indiscriminately at the time - were responsible for the unfortunate death of the journalist," Bennett said in a statement.

-Israeli Defence Minister Benny Gantz said "our findings will be relayed, with transparency ... to our American friends and also to the Palestinian Authority and others in the world with whom we are in contact".
-CASUALTIES
+Bennett said it appeared likely that Palestinians, "firing indiscriminately" were responsible for Abu Akleh's death.
+But Israeli Defence Minister Benny Gantz was later more circumspect.

+"Our initial findings from the investigation so far cannot indicate what gunfire was directed at Shireen, and I cannot exclude any option under the operational chaos on the ground," Gantz told reporters.
+The White House strongly condemned the killing and called for an investigation into her death.

-Samoodi said Israeli forces "suddenly opened fire" at them during the Jenin operation.
+CASUALTIES Samoodi said Israeli forces "suddenly opened fire" towards Abu Akleh and himself during the Jenin operation.
 He disputed an Israeli military account that gunmen were nearby when the two journalists were shot.
-Since March, Palestinians and members of Israel's Arab minority have killed 18 people, including three police officers and a security guard, in attacks in Israel and the West Bank that have mostly targeted civilians.

-Some of the assailants have come from Jenin.
-The city has been a main target of Israeli arrest raids in the West Bank that have often sparked clashes and brought the number of Palestinians killed by Israeli forces or armed civilians since the beginning of the year to at least 42.
-The casualties include armed members of militant groups, lone assailants and bystanders.

-Visits by Jewish pilgrims over the past weeks to Al-Aqsa mosque compound in Jerusalem, Islam's third holiest site and the most sacred place in Judaism, have stoked Palestinian anger.
-AUTOPSY

 Treated for his wounds in a hospital in Jenin, Samoodi told reporters: "They (Israeli soldiers) didn’t ask us to leave and they didn’t ask us to stop (filming).
 They fired at us.
 One bullet hit me and another hit Shireen.
 They killed her in cold blood."
 An Israeli military spokesman, briefing foreign journalists and describing Abu Akleh's death as tragic, said Israeli troops would never deliberately target a non-combatant.
 He said there had been three direct exchanges of fire with Palestinian gunmen during the raid.